Labyrinth Meaning and Symbolism

 What I find very keen about the labyrinth is it is a symbol that reflects both physical and spiritual aspects of life.
 This is a symbol that tells the tale of physical and spiritual evolution.
 All of us have experienced loopy points in our lives.
 The labyrinth is an example of these strange loopholes or u-turns our lives can take (spiritually and physically) in our time here on earth.

-In many Native American cultures the labyrinth was used as a rite of passage.
+In many Native American cultures, the labyrinth was used as a rite of passage.
 Boys turning into men would walk a labyrinth crafted by stone laid in a spiraling pattern on the ground.
 They did so often after a smoke ceremony.
 The smoke would have a loosening effect on the senses which provided an altered state.
 While in this altered state, the young brave walked the labyrinth.
 The purpose was to navigate without showing fear of being lost.
 Another goal was to demonstrate the twists and turns of life, changes of the heart, transitions of emotions.
-It was a safe way to teach a boy becoming a man that all things change…and our response to that change is crucial.
+It was a safe way to teach a boy to become a man that all things change…and our response to that change is crucial.

 Similar labyrinth ceremonies were held for women in some Native American cultures.
 These female-based labyrinth walks were often the mark of transition from girl to woman.
 When a female of the tribe came upon her ‘moon cycle’ (menstruation), she was encouraged to walk the labyrinth.
 In this case, the labyrinth represents the walk of a woman as a mother.
 This particular labyrinth walk signified a girl coming into her womanhood.